The Anticipatory Approach to Business Intelligence for Strategic Planning

 - What is important to your clients’ clients?

 This type of data can help drive your planning and growth decisions, especially when using the filters of technology, demographics, and regulations, as well as other trends you discover.
-For instance, if you design or construct higher education facilities, consider how technological trends, like the shift to virtual, impacts the higher education industry.
+For instance, if you design or construct higher education facilities, consider how technological trends, like the shift to virtual, impact the higher education industry.
 How will this trend affect the built environment?

 Specific Clients & Prospects